 I love affirmations, and they have seen me through some tough times.

-Your body is the battleground for the war you wage in your mind.
-By changing the conversation that is happening in your mind, you influence the body so your body will become stronger and healthier.
+They can also influence your health because our bodies are a battleground for the war we wage in our minds.
+By changing the conversation that is happening in your mind, your body will become stronger and healthier.

-If you want to start using affirmations, I suggest you write down an affirmation on a piece of paper or record it on your smart phone.
+To begin using affirmations, I suggest you write down an affirmation on a piece of paper or record it on your smartphone.

 Read or listen to that affirmation, a few times a day especially in the morning when you wake-up and before you go to bed.

 Affirmations are also a great tool to achieve goals.
 Will Smith, Oprah Winfrey and Jim Carrey are just a few well-known people who used positive affirmations to achieve their success.

 For example, today's affirmation will be A for acceptance.
 “Today I will accept myself just as I am.
 I will reaffirm that I am a beautiful person just as I am and I will feel peace, harmony, and love.”